- Board of Councilors

 The Albert M. Greenfield Fellowship program began in 2011–2012 academic year and is endowed by the Albert M. Greenfield Foundation.

-- Dr. Victor Yang, St. John’s College, Oxford: Browning the Rainbow of AIDS Activism: Race and Political Representation in Philadelphia’s AIDS Coalition to Unleash Power (ACT UP)
+- Victor Yang, PhD Candidate in Philosophy, St. John’s College, University of Oxford: Browning the Rainbow of AIDS Activism: Race and Political Representation in Philadelphia’s AIDS Coalition to Unleash Power (ACT UP)

 - Megan Black, PhD Candidate in American Studies, George Washington University: The Global Interior: Imagining Minerals in the Postwar Expansion of American Capitalism